smithcn9/ECE287-Final-Project/README.md

 - **VGA_gen.v**: Adapted from Peter Jamieson's design, this module is responsible for generating accurate VGA signals for image display on a monitor, ensuring proper synchronization.

 ## Complexity of the Design
-The complexity of this design lies in its ability to intricately control the VGA signal generation process and effectively manage the image rendering on the VGA monitor.
+The complexity of this design lies in its ability to control the VGA signal generation process and effectively manage the image rendering on the VGA monitor.
 The implementation requires a deep understanding of digital signal processing, timing constraints, and the integration of hardware inputs (switches) for real-time interaction.
-Managing the synchronization of RGB signals to produce a coherent image, especially one that can be interactively altered, showcases the sophisticated nature of the project.
-This complexity not only reflects the technical skill required but also the innovative approach to hardware-based image generation.
+Managing the synchronization of RGB signals to produce an image, especially one that can be altered by user inputs, showcases the sophisticated nature of the project.

 ## Results and Metrics
 - The project is successful in dynamically generating and displaying a customizable radial gradient on a VGA monitor.
 The use of switches on the DE2-115 board to interactively alter the image illustrates the effective integration of hardware programming with visual output.